 This project is guided by the assumptions described in the following subsections.
 Implementers are advised to consider whether the same assumptions can be made based on current policy, process, and information-technology infrastructure.
-Where applicable, appropriate guidance is provided to assist implementation, as described in the following subsections.
+Where applicable, appropriate guidance is provided to assist implementation.